3SConsult/PT3S/sphinx_docs/_build/html/_sources/objects.rst.txt

 Classes and Objects
 ================================

 Welcome to the Classes and Objects page!
-Here, we will delve into the differnt classes and objects and their relationship.
+Here, we will delve into the different classes and objects and their relationship.
 Refer to the :doc:`functions` page to learn more about the functions that create these objects.

 .. note::
     Currently, not all Objects that exist in PT3S are documented.
 These will be added in the future.